28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 An example of how epinephrine (a flight or fight hormone) can lead to the breakdown of glycogen (your main carbohydrate reserves in muscle and liver) is shown in Figure \(\PageIndex{9}\).

-A cascade of events starts with the binding of the hormone to its receptor, followed by the activation of adenylate cyclase and the formation of the second messenger cAMP.
+A cascade of events begins with the hormone binding to its receptor, followed by the activation of adenylate cyclase and the formation of the second messenger cAMP.
 This activates PKA, which phosphorylates and activates the enzyme phosphorylase kinase.
-Following the naming convention we discussed earlier, phosphorylase kinase is a protein kinase whose target enzyme is another enzyme called glycogen phosphorylase, which is NOT a kinase.
+Following the naming convention we discussed earlier, phosphorylase kinase is a protein kinase whose target enzyme is glycogen phosphorylase, which is NOT a kinase.
 When active, glycogen phosphorylase uses inorganic phosphate (Pi) as a nucleophile in a phosphorolysis reaction to cleave glucose from the end of glycogen polymers, forming glucose-1-phosphate.
 This is the first step in mobilizing glycogen as an energy reserve.
-It is no wonder that a complex and highly regulated signaling pathway regulates this process.
+It is no wonder that a complex, highly regulated signaling pathway governs this process.

 The second messengers DAG and IP3, and their activation of Protein Kinase C

-The activation of protein kinase C (PKC, a Ser/Thr kinase member of the AGC protein kinase family) is very similar to that of protein kinase A. To start, an extracellular signal molecule binds to a GPCR receptor (again with no intrinsic enzyme activity), causing a conformational change in the receptor that propagates through the membrane to its intracellular domain.
-That then activates the exchange of GTP for GDP in the alpha subunit of the bound heterotrimeric G protein, which contains the special Gαq subunit.
+The activation of protein kinase C (PKC, a Ser/Thr kinase member of the AGC protein kinase family) is very similar to that of protein kinase A. To start, an extracellular signal molecule binds to a GPCR receptor (again, with no intrinsic enzyme activity), triggering a conformational change in the receptor that propagates across the membrane to its intracellular domain.
+That then triggers the exchange of GDP with GTP on the alpha subunit of the bound heterotrimeric G protein, which contains the specific Gαq subunit.
 The Gαq subunit dissociates and binds to the membrane protein enzyme phospholipase C (not adenylyl cyclase).
 Once activated, it cleaves the phospho-head group from the membrane phosphatidyl inositol-4,5-bisphosphate (PIP2) into two second messengers - diacylglycerol and inositol trisphosphate (IP3).
 These products are shown in Figure \(\PageIndex{10}\).

 The formation of the second messengers IP3 and DAG is presented in Figure \(\PageIndex{11}\).
 Note that phospholipase C is a peripheral membrane protein bound to the inner leaflet of the cell membrane.